Are you interested in a trainee actuarial job?

-Trainee actuaries advise companies on all aspects of their pension scheme design and structure.
+Trainee actuarial jobs are found in the area of employee benefit consulting.
+Junior actuaries help advise companies on all aspects of their pension scheme design and structure.
 They work alongside other professionals and provide actuarial advice.

 Trainee actuaries work on pricing products such as motor and household insurance, advice on reserves and capital requirements, and may be involved in reinsurance arrangements.